The 9 Best Home Swapping (House Exchange) Websites in 2026 – Reviewed

 Another house-swapping network that works with the points system.
 Points allow you to travel flexibly.
 There’s no need to match dates and locations with other members when organizing swaps.

-Use the time your home sits empty to earn Points which you can spend to holiday in any of our other members’ homes.
-You set your own value, starting at 50 Points per night and going up to 300, going up by 50 points each time.
+Use the time your home sits empty to earn Points, which you can spend on a holiday in any of our other members’ homes.
+You set your own value, starting at 50 Points per night and going up to 300, with a 50-point increase each time.

 Green Theme International

-Green Theme International facilities reciprocal home swapping, whereby members exchange their house for a short or long period of time with someone else.
+Green Theme International facilitates reciprocal home swapping, whereby members exchange their house for a short or long period with another member.

 Green Theme International focuses on eco-travel and housing, you can get an 80% discount on your listing proving you live an Eco-Friendly lifestyle.
 Membership costs $40/year.